ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/components.md

 * `setter` - Generate a setter method or not, defaults to true
 * `getter` - Generate a getter method or not, defaults to true

+## Functions

+Functions are the way to interact with objects, with no functions we have no object-oriented behaviors, no abstractions and no encapsulation.